djhemath/hemath.dev/content/blog/journal-jan-2024.md

 The socially inactive Hemath don't even know what to speak despite Sai asking me to speak something.
 I kept quiet, didn't know what to talk about, it was some awkward moment.
 I've never been like that, but I really felt that I'm socially bad these days.
 I should get my ass off my chair, go out, and interact with real people more often.

-After these, my childhood friend ‘Pavan' called me to wish.
+After these, my childhood friend 'Pavan' called me to wish.
 We spoke for a while, cracked some jokes.
 And I wasn't able to sleep, so we both ended up playing a game (PUBG) together till 6AM in the morning.

 ## Karthi - hospitalized - but back
 Karthi - one of my college friends is hospitalized for about a month because of an issue with the nervous system.
 Some kinda fever disturbed his nervous system and he wasn't able to lift his hands and not even walk normally.